Hasan Ali Khan Garadaghi: Early life

 Hailing from noble family, he was born posthumously to his father Hasan Ali Agha and his mother Khatun in Shusha, 1848.
 His paternal grandfather was Mahammadguli Khan, the last khan of Karadakh.
 His mother married for second time after his birth, therefore he was raised by his uncle, Mahammad Husayn.
 He studied and graduated from Shusha District school in 1866, continued his Arabic, Persian and Islamic studies with help from private tutors.
 Being influenced by Saadi, Ferdowsi, Nizami and Khaqani, he started to experiment with ghazals and mukhammas.

 Pedagogical activity

 By 1860s, he started teaching privately in Shusha.
 Abandoning Islamic scholastic method, he introduced Russian methods of education with writing board and chalk in his one-room school, writing small didactic poems for his pupils.
 He started his full teaching activity in Azerbaijani language in 1878.
 In order to introduce his students Russian literature, he frequently translated from authors Alexander Izmaylov, Ivan Krylov and Lev Mojalevsky into Azerbaijani, being first to do so.
 One his students in this period, Zulfugar Hajibeyov would be one of the founders of the Azerbaijan Music Comedy Theater.

-Hasan Ali Khan was invited to Tbilisi in 1881 by Alexei Chernyayevski, head of Azerbaijani department of Transcaucasian Teachers Seminary, to work on Azerbaijani language textbook for children.
+Hasan Ali Khan was invited to Tbilisi in 1881 by Alexei Chernyaevsky, head of Azerbaijani department of Transcaucasian Teachers Seminary, to work on Azerbaijani language textbook for children.
 He contributed to "Vatan dili" (Mother Language) textbook with 11 original and 23 translated (mainly from Ivan Krylov) poetry examples.